Andrea-Galindo/energy-calculator/README.md

 ## Usage

-1. Open the Energy Calculator in your web browser.
+1. Open the Energy Calculator in your web browser
-2. Enter the required information such as energy usage and rates.
+2. Enter the required information such as energy usage and rates
-3. Explore the list of appliances and their energy consumption details.
+3. Explore the list of appliances and their energy consumption details
-4. Add appliances to the table using the dedicated button.
+4. Add appliances to the table using the dedicated button
-5. Calculate your monthly energy bill and view the carbon footprint information for all the appliances in the table.
+5. Calculate your monthly energy bill and view the carbon footprint information for all the appliances in the table

 ## Contributing